blaynem/rumble-raffle-DAO/README.md

   - Get more examples for pve / pvp / revive activities
   - Testing

+### Known bugs

+- Web
+  - Logging in on `room/:id` page doesn't update what your user name is

 ### Extra Monetary Ideas

 - NFT Ideas